liangyiteng888/Coursera_Capstone/README.md

 # Coursera_Capstone
-Final capstone of IBM Data Science Certificate
+Final capstone of IBM Data Science Professional Certificate.
+This project contains 3 parts:
+The 1st and 2nd parts are combined in one notebook, and the 3rd in a separted one.
+Please open the notebook for project details.